gajus/slonik/README.md

 ```

-This can be configured using `afterConnection` interceptor, e.g.
+This can be configured using `afterPoolConnection` interceptor, e.g.